A Bookish Valentine Weekend

 Yes it’s true, I work in a treehouse in my backyard.

 I have been working on a younger chapter book series called Jamie and the Dark.
-I just got a bunch of really wonderful feedback and charming illustrations from first readers that I work with at St. Anthony’s School in Tigard, OR and Sauvie’s Island School in Portland.
+I recently got a bunch of really wonderful letters and charming illustrations from first readers that I work with at St. Anthony’s School in Tigard, Oregon and Sauvie’s Island Academy in Portland.
 I’m really looking forward to finding just the right place to publish this younger chapter book series.

-And of course I’m hard at work on another middle grade novel for my brand new editor Michelle Nagler at Random House.
+And of course I’m hard at work on another middle grade novel for my new editor Michelle Nagler at Random House.
 I’ve heard wonderful things about her and am looking forward to a long and productive partnership.

 NYPL 100 Best Books for Reading and Sharing